MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

     How many issues does SiteImprove find?
     Why could these issues cause issues for users with disabilities?
     Now edit your HTML to fix these issues
-  4. Install [Screen Reader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn) and tab through your website.
+  4. Install [Screen Reader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn) (or use Windows Narrator) and tab through your website.
 If you were vision impaired, would you understand which restaurant you were viewing or deleting?
 If not, what could you do to improve site navigation for those using a screen reader.
   5. If you finish early, try checking out the accessibility of other websites too.
 Try the [ATG Ticket Website](https://atg.nliven.co/tickets/series/wicked?_ga=2.37698784.1776477192.1605217929-908196991.1605217929) with a Vision Deficiency of 'Achromatopsia' - how does it look?

 ----

 ## Lesson 2 - Using JavaScript in the browser
+## Learning Objective
+* Understand the 2 ways to run JavaScript in the browser and when each should be used

+## Lesson
 How can you run JavaScript in the browser?
 There are 2 main ways:

 ### Inline JavaScript